 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Brunswick is generally considered to be a blue-collar town.
 36.10% of the New Brunswick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Brunswick is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in New Brunswick who work in food service (11.04%), office and administrative support (10.85%), and maintenance occupations (7.92%).
+There are especially a lot of people living in New Brunswick who work in office and administrative support (11.64%), food service (9.89%), and maintenance occupations (8.98%).

-A lot of people in New Brunswick take taxis for their daily commute.
-For the size of the city, the number of people who use public transportation is quite high.
-For many people in New Brunswick, this fills their need for low-cost transportation.
+Many people in New Brunswick take advantage of public transportation to get around.
+In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
+This helps to fill a need among New Brunswick citizens for affordable transportation.

 The percentage of adults in New Brunswick who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in New Brunswick have a bachelor's degree or advanced degree.